Saturday, 22 February 2025

 The agreement is LEAF’s first deal in the Amazon, the world’s largest rainforest, which is vital to curbing climate change because of the enormous amount of greenhouse gas its trees absorb.

 The Para state government and the LEAF Coalition first shared details of the deal exclusively with Reuters.
-Para Governor Helder Barbalho is set to announce the agreement on Tuesday evening during New York Climate Week, when about 900 events will be held alongside the UN General Assembly.
+Para Governor Helder Barbalho announced the agreement on Tuesday during New York Climate Week, when about 900 events will be held alongside the UN General Assembly.

-“Clearly it sends an important message: A company with a name referencing the Amazon making its first purchase with a state in the Amazon,” Barbalho told Reuters.
+“Clearly it sends an important message: A company with a name referencing the Amazon making its first purchase with a state in the Amazon,” Barbalho told Reuters separately.

 Amazon confirmed the purchase in a statement, emphasizing the importance of tropical forest preservation in addressing climate change.